Top Ten Places to Visit in Öland, Sweden

 12 Neptuni Fields

-This is the largest shingle field on Öland, which is basically a beach made up of mainly rocks and stone, and it's quite beautiful!
-Nothing compared to say Byrum's rauks, but it's still pretty cool!
-Located in the north by Byxelkrok, it's a nice place to just take a break and take in the beautiful view of the ocean!
+This is the largest shingle field on Öland, which is essentially a beach made up primarily of rocks and stone, and it's quite beautiful.
+It's nothing compared to Byrum's rauks, but it's still pretty cool.
+Located in the north by Byxelkrok, it's a nice place to just take a break and enjoy the beautiful view of the ocean.

 13 Kapelludden

 For being so small, it's surprisingly interesting!
-Historically, it was an important hotspot for trade, as travellers from the east came here and then ventured forth to Köpingsvik.
-Today, there's ruins of a capell, a stone crucifix, and even a lighthouse!
-The view of the ocean is cool as well, however, it does smell a lot of cow dung here, and isn't too suitable with family.
+Historically, it was an important hotspot for trade, as travelers from the east came here and then ventured forth to Köpingsvik.
+Today, there are ruins of a chapel, a stone crucifix, and even a lighthouse.

 14 Tall Erik